ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### N2 - Cannot obtain a good autofocus run with Nina?
 * Check your Lens Stabilisation is off.
 This interfers with sidereal tracking.
-* Check you Lens AutoFocus is off.
-This intereres with image capture.
+* Check you Lens AutoFocus is off on the Lens and Camera Body.
+If left on this may cause the camera focusing system to hunt interering with the image capture process.
 * Check for Lens Cap not removed.
 Not kidding.
 * Check for clouds.
 * Check for haze or smoke.